zer0ed/PHP-Nuke-modules/QScroll Blocks/README.txt

    similar to the old block with _QScroll in the filename.
 You must then set the variables inside the new QScroll file to point to the old block file (for content generation).
 Set the remaining settings as needed.
+* If the users browser doesn't support <IFRAME> then the block will display as normal (that is like it use to with no scrolling).

 *** As with any script, backup the site before using this. *** To use this script, just copy the files to the directories listed above.
 Then just run